 “In order to receive the full tax credit of $7,500, the law states that 40% of the critical minerals in EV batteries must be sourced from countries with which the United States has a free trade agreement, explains Nadia Bical, vice president at Bical Auto Mall in New York.
 “In addition, starting in 2023, 50% of components will have to be manufactured or assembled in North America.”

-Check the Alternative Fuels Data Center for information regarding state and federal tax credits for EVs, hybrids and other alternative fuel vehicles.
+Check the Alternative Fuels Data Center for information about state and federal tax credits for EVs, hybrids and other alternative-fuel vehicles.

-What are the benefits of buying an electric vehicle or hybrid?
+What are the benefits of buying an electric vehicle or a hybrid?

-In addition to fighting climate change, green vehicles come with a couple of other benefits you may want to consider: tax incentives and lower fuel costs.
+In addition to fighting climate change, green vehicles offer several other benefits, including tax incentives and lower fuel costs.

 “Green vehicles come with tax incentives offered by federal and state governments as well as long-term savings on fuel and maintenance, ” says Derham.
 “Green vehicles have fewer moving parts and often break down less often which reduces or eliminates fuel costs.
 Both of these benefits can help offset higher insurance rates.”